 The proposed excess soil regulation would clarify the requirements for the reuse of excess soil, providing clear, risk-based options for safe reuse.
 This will reduce cost and liability associated with the management of excess soil and divert more soil from landfill.

 This will be achieved through a new excess soil regulation and consequential amendments to O. Reg.
-153/04 (Record of Site Condition Regulation) and Regulation 347 (General - Waste Management) under the Environmental Protection Act (EPA).
+153/04 (Records of Site Condition Regulation) and Regulation 347 (General - Waste Management) under the Environmental Protection Act (EPA).

 We are also introducing changes O. Reg 153/04 under the EPA to clarify rules and remove unnecessary barriers to redevelopment and revitalization of historically contaminated lands.